mangal-interactions/mangal/mangal.md

 ### Environmental condition

-Environmental conditions are associated to network.
+Environmental conditions are associated to datasets, networks, and interactions objects, to allow for both macro and micro environmental conditions.
 These are defined by the environmental property measured, its value, and the units.

 ### References

 References are associated to datasets.
-They accomodate the DOI, JSON or PubMed identifiers, or a URL.
+They accommodate the DOI, JSON or PubMed identifiers, or a URL.
 When possible, the DOI should be preferred as it offers more potential to interact with other on-line tools, such as the *CrossRef* API.